 As per a release from the WordPress.org website: “There are hundreds of thousands of hosting services out there.
 The vast majority of them meet the minimum WordPress requirements.
 So having to choose one from the crowd can prove to be a major task.”
 In order to make things easier for you, WordPress recommends working with three sites among the pack- Laughing Squid, DreamHost and BlueHost.
 My personal recommendation would lie with a fourth, HostGator.
 This is the one I usually use and has been recommended to me by a large number of bloggers.
 I have also been testing with a new beast in the making: web hosting hub.
 And I’m really impressed with their servers.
 I would definitely recommend this one if you are looking for something new and cheap.
 Learn how much developing website costs in 2023.

 As always I’m a loyal Google user. hence, it’s my duty to check what the big G thinks of my site.
 So what I do is I go to: I go to Google Page Speed Testing tool.
 Then, I start to work with the process.
 At many times, this tool can be hard to understand.
 But hey, this is Google, right.
-Here are the other two services that you can make best use of: GTmetrix and Pingdom.
+Here are the other two services that you can make the best use of GTmetrix and Pingdom.
 Once you are test the website speed and are aware of the it, you can put it to good use as a benchmark.
 After making the various changes that you find listed in a number of places, you can test the website yet again to see what changes have occurred to your site speed.

-Another way of speeding up a WordPress website is through the user of browser caching.
+Speed up your website by implementing WordPress Cache.
 W3 Total Cache is one such plugin that you will find extremely helpful.
 It also has recommendations coming in from a number of Hosting companies including the likes of HostGator.

 If you are working with a program such as PhotoShop, you won’t have any problem resizing the images.